-Clinicians should report all adverse events to their designated blood bank as soon as possible, after the patient has been stabilised.
-The blood bank will require the following:
+Clinicians should report all suspected adverse transfusion reactions to their designated Blood Bank as soon as possible, after the patient has been stabilised.
+The Blood Bank will require the following:

-• Return of all used and unused blood products, and giving sets.
+• Return of all used and unused blood products, and all giving sets.

 • Three post-transfusion EDTA samples from the patient.

-• A completed ‘Untoward Reaction Report’ form (this can be downloaded below) that details the incident.
+• A completed ‘Report of a suspected adverse transfusion reaction’ form (this can be downloaded below) that details the reaction.

-Serological investigations are initiated by the blood bank then sent to the WCBS Immunohaematology Laboratory for further testing.
+The Blood Bank initiates serological investigations, then sends the samples to the WCBS Immunohaematology Laboratory for further testing.
 Additional blood products are not issued until provisional testing is completed, although incompletely cross-matched blood can be released if the clinician accepts full responsibility for the clinical consequences.
-Serological investigations of adverse transfusion reactions include ABO, Rh and antibody screen retesting of the patient’s pre- and post-transfusion samples, and units transfused.
+Serological investigations of adverse transfusion reactions include ABO, Rh, and antibody screen retesting of the patient’s pre- and post-transfusion samples, as well as the units transfused.
 Careful attention is paid to the detection of haemolysis in the patient’s blood that may be indicative of a haemolytic transfusion reaction.
 Bacterial culture testing of the implicated unit is also performed by an external laboratory if there is suspicion of bacterial contamination of the blood product.
-Clinicians should always perform blood culture testing of their patients if this complication is suspected, in order to determine whether the same organism is isolated from the blood product and patient.
-Additional testing (such as HLA antigen/antibody determination) may be required if transfusion related acute lung injury (TRALI) is being considered.
+Clinicians should always perform blood culture testing on their patients if this complication is suspected, to determine whether the same organism is isolated from both the blood product and the patient.

 Dr Caroline Hilton: Telephone +27 (0)21 507 6441 | Cell 083 282 1612 | Email Caroline@wcbs.org.za